 Shahrzad Shams

-As Program Manager for the Roosevelt Institute’s Race and Democracy team, Shahrzad Shams works to advance Roosevelt’s focus on racial justice and equity.
+As senior program manager for the Roosevelt Institute’s race and democracy team, Shahrzad Shams works to advance Roosevelt’s focus on racial justice and equity.

 Fellow, Race and Democracy